 - This is also a good way to be interactive with your teen.
 Your teen will feel respected and loved.
 This will encourage your teen to speak with you in an honest and fearless way.

-When your child hits the teen years, it is natural for him to feel the need for his own space.
+When your child hits the teen years, it is natural for them to feel the need for their own space.
 Even the smallest thing you do may feel like overbearing to your teen.
 This is a time when you need to make it very clear about what is allowed and what is not acceptable.

 - Setting some family rules at this stage will be helpful for your teen, as he will know what is expected.
 It is important you are fair while creating these rules.
 While imposing a curfew past ten pm is understandable, asking your teen to be home by seven pm each night may not be a good idea.